 Management applications are in the forefront of this work.
 In inland waters, SCCWRP is serving as the technical lead on a multi-year effort by the State Water Board to develop a combined biostimulatory (i.e., nutrient) and biointegrity policy to protect California’s wadeable streams, lakes and estuaries.
 Wadeable streams and lakes are the current priority for the first phase of this policy.
 SCCWRP is also supporting the development of comprehensive eutrophication and harmful algal bloom monitoring protocols to protect human and ecosystem health, including both remote sensing and field-based methodologies.
 Of particular focus are methods that lend themselves to successful implementation by citizen science programs.
 In coastal waters, SCCWRP is studying if and how anthropogenic nutrient inputs to the California Current ecosystem are contributing to eutrophication, particularly with respect to increasing algal blooms and declines in dissolved oxygen and pH, and declines in habitat for submerged aquatic vegetation such as kelp and seagrass.

-This year, SCCWRP will continue its work to incrementally build a knowledge base and technical foundation that will allow nutrient inputs to be more effectively monitored and managed in California, both in fresh and marine waters.
-SCCWRP’s focus for 2018-19 will be on:
+This year, SCCWRP will continue building a knowledge base that allows nutrient loading, HABs and eutrophic events to be more effectively monitored and managed in California, both in fresh and marine waters.
+SCCWRP’s focus for 2023-2024 will be on: